astro-tiptop/TIPTOP/docs/source/howto.rst

    extraErrorExp = -2
    extraErrorMin = 0
    # extra error in the technical FoV  (error not included in TIPTOP like NCPA, optics quality, ...)
-   # Total is 160 nm without 90 nm of contingency because contingency should be applied only once
    extraErrorLoNm = 132
    extraErrorLoExp = -2
    extraErrorLoMin = 0